 Biosolids could only be applied to agricultural land that is suitable based on established criteria by Manitoba Conservation and Climate and cooperating farm producers’ approval.
 Suitable agricultural land criteria are based on soil characteristics, farm management practices, and sensitive features.
 The City of Steinbach will work with local farm producers and Manitoba Conservation and Climate to identify suitable local agricultural land and develop a comprehensive land application plan for biosolids land application.

 Biosolids land application is a safe, sustainable, provincially regulated strategy for biosolids management widely used in Canada and all over the world.

 How often will Biosolids Land Application take place?

 The City of Steinbach applies biosolids as warranted by the capacity of the City’s wastewater treatment facility.
 As the City continues to grow, biosolids application requirements may also increase.
-The land application license that the City is applying for in 2018 takes into account the City’s expected growth as well as wastewater treatment facility management requirements and plans accordingly.
+The Environment Act License granted by Manitoba Conservation and Climate accounts for the City’s expected growth as well as wastewater treatment facility management requirements.

 I’m a Farm Producer in the Steinbach area, how can I learn about participating in this program?

 The City of Steinbach encourages any agricultural producers interested in participating in the program to contact the City by calling 204-346-6214 or completing the form below.
 We are happy to provide further details about the program and answer any questions you may have.